the-torn/floot/README.md

 However, since the outcome of a mint is observable on-chain, an attacker can wrap minting calls in a smart contract that reverts if a minted token does not have the desired rarity.
 By using dark pools (e.g. Flashbots) an attacker can reduce the cost of failed mint attempts, which may make this attack efficient in practice.

 This vulnerability leaves us in a worse place than where we started, since it can skew the rarity distribution of the series as a whole.

-## Constructor Parameters

-Floot is deployed with the following constructor parameters:
-* `guardianHash` - Hash of the seed held by the guardian as one of the inputs to randomness.
-* `guardianWindowDurationSeconds` - Period of time after the distribution, during which the guardian should provide their seed.
-* `maxDistributionDurationSeconds` - Period of time after deployment after which the distribution will end even if the max supply was not distributed.
-* `maxSupply` - The maximum number of tokens that can ever be minted.

 ## References